prajwal72/My-CIty-Information-App/README.md

 # My City Information App

+This Android Application was developed during the finals of Smart India Hackathon, 2019.
+Link to the original Application: https://github.com/prajwal72/My-city-SIH-2019-official

 ## Project Description :

 Mobile app to provide all generic public information of selected city of India.Information can be About City Main Attraction , Hotels , Hospitals , Emergency Contact No , School and college , Police stations , Public Representatives , Govt Officials , Old Age Home , Local Train Information , Bus time table Information , Nearest police station based on Geo Location .